jamesgary/chardoku/README.md

 Work in progress.
 Started as a hack night project at https://www.meetup.com/Elm-OC using https://github.com/jamesgary/elm-seedling

+Chardoku aims to be accessible, and allows input via typing characters, using arrow keys or tabbing, and mouse clicks.

 ## To run locally using `elm-live`

 ```